-Plaintiffs desperately want this Court to review their claims in isolation.
+Plaintiffs desperately want this Court to review their claims in isolation from the other cases challenging the legislative plans.
+But Defendants urge this Court to compare the various maps in this case with the Alpha Phi Alpha case and with the constitutional cases, because that review undermines the basis of Plaintiffs' claims.
+[Doc.
+205, p.
+6 n.1].
+The variances demonstrate the importance of carefully considering the application of Section 2 to legislatively drawn maps.
 If the sole question before this Court for the first Gingles precondition is "can more majority-Black districts be drawn," then Section 2 cases are far simpler than the Supreme Court has been treating them.
-And the fact the State faces claims from plaintiffs alleging that it considered race too much1 underscores the need for the Court to provide clarity on exactly what the law of Section 2 required of the legislature.
+And the fact the State simultaneously faces claims in this action that it did not consider race enough when drawing the maps alongside claims in other cases with plaintiffs alleging that it considered race too much underscores the need for the Court to provide clarity on what the law of Section 2 required of the legislature.

+Plaintiffs point to Mr. Esselstyn's general statements that he did not allow race to predominate when he drew the illustrative plans, but ignore his statements that racial data informed decisions about which populations he included and excluded from districts.
+[Doc.
+190-1, pp. 9-10].
 Plaintiffs also seek to reduce the meaning of Miller v.
-Johnson, 515 U.S. 900 (1995), so that any map-drawer stating they did not pursue a policy of maximization was not drawing primarily based on race.
+Johnson, 515 U.S. 900 (1995), so that any map-drawer claiming they did not pursue a policy of maximization was not drawing primarily based on race.
 [Doc.
+205, p.
+8].

-189, pp. 7-8].
-Plaintiffs' focus on Mr. Cooper drawing a new district for purposes of serving as an illustrative plan under Section 2 quickly becomes a chicken-and-egg problem for them.
+Plaintiffs' focus on Mr. Esselstyn drawing districts for purposes of serving as illustrative plans under Section 2 quickly becomes a chicken-and-egg problem for Plaintiffs.
 How do Plaintiffs say they can show a Section 2 violation?
 By drawing a map using race to create new districts, so long as they do not adopt a policy of maximization.
 [Doc.
-189, pp. 9].
-But this oversimplifies the analysis because if the state legislature had used a similar approach, it would be accused of racial gerrymandering-which it has been in the constitutional cases.2
+205, pp. 9-10].
+But this oversimplifies the analysis because if the state legislature had used a similar approach, it would be accused of racial gerrymandering-which it has been in the constitutional cases.

-1 Plaintiffs in the constitutional cases claim the State used race on the enacted congressional plan more than necessary to comply with Section 2 and that it split counties on a racial basis.
+&lt;sup>1 Plaintiffs in the constitutional cases claim the State used race on the enacted plans more than necessary to comply with Section 2 and that it split counties on a racial basis.
 See Ga.
 State Conf. of the NAACP, et al. v.
 State of Georgia, et al., Case No. 21-cv-5338-SCJ-SDG-ELB (Doc.
 No. 59, ¶¶ 28, 201); Duchin Report, (Ga.
 NAACP Doc.
-No. 142-2, pp. 2-9).
+142-2, pp. 2-9).